Understanding Tax Audits in Canada

 No distinction is made based on the filing method nor on who prepared the return.

 The main purpose of the audit is to monitor and maintain the self-assessment system mentioned at the beginning of this discussion.
-An income tax audit used to be combined with a GST audit, but that practice stopped in 2010 when BC and Ontario introduced HST.
+Income tax audits in Canada used to be combined with a GST audit, but that practice stopped in 2010 when BC and Ontario introduced HST.

-During a tax audit, your ledgers, journal, bank documents, source documents such as sales invoices and expense receipts will be examined to ensure they support your claim.
+During tax audits in Canada, your ledgers, journal, bank documents, source documents such as sales invoices and expense receipts will be examined to ensure they support your claim.
 Vehicle logs will be perused.
 Issues will be identified and discussed.
 You may be requested to tape list receipts.

 An audit is not a cause for concern ... unless you have engaged in tax avoidance or tax evasion.